Al Karaana

 Aerial view of Al Karaana in 1934.

 Sand stockpile and conveyor at the Sahara Sand Washing Plant in Al Karaana.

 Al Karaana (الكرعانة) is a Qatari village located in the municipality of Al Rayyan.
 It used to be part of the Jariyan Al Batnah municipality before the municipality was incorporated into Al Rayyan.
 It is situated around 60 km to the south-west of the capital Doha.

-It is one of the three major landfill sites in the country, being used mainly for sewage wastes.
+Historically, it has been regarded as one of the most significant population centers in southern Qatar, being established in the 1920s.
+It hosts one of the three major landfill sites in the country, being used mainly for sewage wastes.

 Etymology

 Originating from the Arabic term karaa, which can be translated as "rainwater" or "fresh water", Al Karaana was named after a local well which yielded water of exceptional quality.

 History

 In J.G.
 Lorimer's 1908 handbook Gazetteer of the Persian Gulf, Al Karaana was described as a stopover on the route from Hofuf to Doha which contained a 150-feet deep masonry well yielding good water.
 It was not until the 1920s that a village was established here.
 Historically, it was of strategic importance due to being considered a gateway to the south of Qatar.